-

 Less Is More

-Voluntary simplicity and minimalism are deliberate choices to live with fewer possessions, fewer complications, fewer commitments, and more intention.
+Voluntary simplicity and minimalism are counter-cultural choices to live with fewer possessions, fewer complications, fewer commitments, and more intention.

 This is not about poverty or self-deprivation; it is a conscious refusal to let corporations, celebrities, consumer culture, and mass media define identity, success, or happiness.